Vessel / Boat Registration

 Obtaining a Certificate of Title

-Visit a service center (appointment required) or mail in form Form 82040 – Application for Certificate of Title With/Without Registration.
+Make a reservation to visit a service center, or mail in Form 82040 – Application for Certificate of Title With/Without Registration.
 Ownership documentation is required for processing.
 See checklist below for required documents.

 Boat Title Checklist